Merwin History, Family Crest & Coats of Arms

 All trace back to Rhodri ap Merfyn (c.
 820-878), later known as Rhodri the Great (Welsh: Rhodri Mawr), who succeeded his father, Merfyn Frych, as King of Gwynedd in 844.
 He is referred to "King of the Britons" by the Annals of Ulster and later as the "King of Wales."

 This web page shows only a small excerpt of our Merwin research.
 Another 39 words (3 lines of text) covering the years 1799, 1603, 1675, 1661 and 1666 are included under the topic Early Merwin History in all our PDF Extended History products and printed products wherever possible.

 Merwin Spelling Variations

-Wales, but they have an inordinately large number of spelling variations.
+There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Merwin have included Mervyn, Mervin, Mervyng, Merwin and others.